 If you were holding your breath for Apple to announce OpenType Variation Font support at WWDC this year, you can start breathing again.

-It looks like magic but the actual purchase takes place in the Suica app, which is slightly less cool: input your embark and debark station points, hit the Apple Pay purchase button and you are good to go.
+It looks like magic but the actual purchase takes place in Suica App, which is slightly less cool: input your start and end station points, hit the Apple Pay purchase button and you are good to go.
 The purchase is good for all day between your purchased station points.
 Get on a regular train, find an empty Green Car seat red LED spot and touch your iPhone 7/Apple Watch Series 2 device just like Ryuhei Matsuda.

 All things considered, it’s still cool.
 Now if I only had a generous travel expense account, I would be all set for JR East train travel bliss.

-See All About Suica App for more information about purchasing a Green Seat for Apple Pay Suica
+See All About Suica App for more information about Green Seat Upgrades for Apple Pay Suica

 Last week’s Wall Street Journal piece on stalled Apple Pay uptake in the US market is still playing out in the press.
 Karen Webster’s take on her PYMENTS.COM site is that Apple Pay was all hype.
 There is a lot of hype, and click bait, in Webster’s piece too.
 There’s also an all-you-need-to-know bit at the end: statistics were originally presented on March 15th at Innovation Project 2017 by Karen Webster, CEO at PYMNTS.com.